 In the content below, we will explain this form, why it is crucial for judgment creditors, and how Judgment Collection LA can help you navigate this process effectively.

-A memorandum of costs is a document filed by the prevailing party, or judgment creditor, to request the recovery of certain charges incurred during the legal proceedings.
+A memorandum of costs is a document filed by the prevailing party (judgment creditor) to recover certain charges incurred during the legal proceedings.
+California courts require the use of standardized forms such as MC-010 for filing a memorandum of costs, and MC-012 for claiming additional post-judgment expenses.

 Filing a memorandum of costs is an essential step in the judgment collection process.